bounoable/postdog/plugin/markdown/README.md

-# postdog - Markdown Plugin
+# postdog - Markdown plugin

 This plugin provides Markdown support for mails.